Michael Sachs

 Columbia University

-Completed undergraduate physics curriculum, 2007
+Completed undergraduate physics curriculum (GPA: 3.99)

 Virginia Commonwealth University